-The following alternate tube repair criteria shall be applied as an alternative to the 40% depth-based criteria:
+The following alternate repair criteria shall be applied as an alternative to the 40% depth based criteria:

-1. Tubes with service-induced flaws located greater than 15.2 inches below the top of the tubesheet do not require plugging.
-Tubes with service-induced flaws located in the portion of the tube from the top of the tubesheet to 15.2 inches below the top of the tubesheet shall be plugged upon detection.
+- Tubes with service-induced flaws located greater than 15.21 inches below the top of the tubesheet do not require plugging.
+Tubes with service-induced flaws located in the portion of the tube from the top of the tubesheet to 15.21 inches below the top of the tubesheet shall be plugged upon detection. - d.
+Provisions for SG tube inspections.
+Periodic SG tube inspections shall be performed.
+The number and portions of the tubes inspected and methods of inspection shall be performed with the objective of detecting flaws of any type (e.g., volumetric flaws, axial and circumferential cracks) that may be present along the length of the tube, from the tube-to-tubesheet weld at the tube inlet to the tube-to-tubesheet weld at the tube outlet, and that may satisfy the applicable tube repair criteria.